elastic/elasticsearch-java/README.md

 ## Current status

-While not complete, this library is already fairly usable.
+Beta state means we don't expect large architectural changes and the library is already fairly usable.
+This library also essentially deals with request & response serialization & deserialization and delegates all http request processing to the battle-tested [Low Level Rest Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-low.html).

 What's missing falls in two main categories, related to the [Elasticsearch specification](https://github.com/elastic/elasticsearch-specification):
 * incomplete support for some data types used in specification (e.g. unions).
 Until they have been implemented in the code generator, they are represented as raw `JsonValue` objects.
 * incomplete APIs: as the API specification is still incomplete, so are their implementations in this library since their code is entirely generated from the spec.